QubitProducts/cherrytree/docs/guide.md

 ## Custom resolvers

-By default, cherrytree always look at the `router.routes` hash to find all the route classes.
+By default, cherrytree always look at the `router.handlers` hash to find all the route classes.
 However, you can override the resolver to load routes from anywhere else.
 That is especially useful if you want to be loading your routes asynchronously.
 It's possible to override the global resolver or specify a per route/resource resolver in the route map.
 For example, if we wanted to load each route asynchronously using AMD style require, we could do this:

 ```js
 var router = new Router({